Looking for ideas for wildlife tours from Sydney? Check out my guide to whale watching in Sydney from water and from land.

 Another good source of deals for whale-watching cruises is Groupon.
 There are always a few options available during the humpback migration.

 Another thing to keep in mind is that if you would like to take more than one cruise with the same company, and I recommend you do that to see a wide range of whales’ behaviour, check with them for the best deal they offer to the returning customers.

 To get the most out of your time on the ocean, you will want to make sure that you are as comfortable as you can possibly be.
 And with the unpredictable weather and sea conditions, there are two main things you will need to cover

 There is nothing worse than getting seasick and missing all the action.
-If you suffer from seasickness, don’t forget to take the tablets, like Travacalm before you board the cruise.
-Also, follow the advice of the fellow Sydney blogger Lyn Lindfield at The Travelling Linfields and check the sea conditions, including wind speed and wave height prior to heading out to see.
+If you suffer from seasickness, don’t forget to take the tablets, like Travacalm, before you board the cruise.
+Also, follow the advice of fellow Sydney blogger Lyn Lindfield at The Travelling Linfields and check the sea conditions, including wind speed and wave height, prior to heading out to see.